 - 1.1.
+The application was deferred in the committee on the 13th January for the planning committee to conduct a site visit. - 1.2.
 This is an application for the demolition of an existing multipurpose room at the rear of the property and the erection of a flat roof two-storey extension.
 The new two-storey extension would extend approximately 2.9m out from the rear of the house, and approximately 6.2m wide eastwards to the boundary wall of the property that adjoins with property number 16.
 It would measure approximately 5m high to the top of the flat roof.
-The new two-storey extension would form a kitchen/dining room on the ground floor and extend two bedrooms on the first floor, with two patio doors on the rear elevation of the two-storey extension opening out at ground level, and two windows on the first-floor level. - 1.2.
-The site is within the curtilage of "14 Belmont Avenue" which is a semi-detached property in a residential area within the development boundary of the Bangor Sub-regional Centre, as defined by the Anglesey and Gwynedd Joint Local Development Plan. - 1.3.
+The new two-storey extension would form a kitchen/dining room on the ground floor and extend two bedrooms on the first floor, with two patio doors on the rear elevation of the two-storey extension opening out at ground level, and two windows on the first-floor level. - 1.3.
+The site is within the curtilage of "14 Belmont Avenue" which is a semi-detached property in a residential area within the development boundary of the Bangor Sub-regional Centre, as defined by the Anglesey and Gwynedd Joint Local Development Plan. - 1.4.
 We can see that the proposed plans also show a gable-end extension at the side of the roof, a porch on the property's front elevation, and a dormer window on the rear elevation.
-Permission was granted previously for a gable-end extension at the side of the roof under reference C24/0041/11/DT, and the porch under reference C23/0919/11/DT. - 1.4.
-The Local Planning Authority has already confirmed that the rear dormer window is a permitted development, therefore we will not be considering this as part of the assessment. - 1.5.
+Permission was granted previously for a gable-end extension at the side of the roof under reference C24/0041/11/DT, and the porch under reference C23/0919/11/DT. - 1.5.
+The Local Planning Authority has already confirmed that the rear dormer window is a permitted development, therefore we will not be considering this as part of the assessment. - 1.6.
 A revised location plan was received because the red line around the property was incorrect on the original plan.
-We re-consulted with neighbours and the statutory consultees after receiving the plan, and we will update the Planning Committee if further observations have been received. - 1.6.
+We re-consulted with neighbours and the statutory consultees after receiving the plan, and we will update the Planning Committee if further observations have been received. - 1.7.
 The application is submitted to the Planning Committee at the local member's request.